Generalized Wigner-Weyl calculus for gauge theory and non-dissipative transport

-An important property of the systems considered is their inhomogeneity, which may be caused by spatially varying external fields including those that represent the macroscopic motion of the system \cite{SAZ2024}.
-To be explicit let us consider one example of such a system.
-Namely, in Lorentzian spacetime, consider a Lagrangian of the form (see Eq.
-(74) of \cite{SAZ2024})
+An important property of the systems considered is their inhomogeneity, which may be caused by spatially varying external fields including those that represent the macroscopic motion of the system \cite{SAZ2024}. \mzc{The obtained results for the non - Abelian CSE and non - Abelian QHE formally repeat the previously known results \cite{ZA2023,Z2024CSE,ZW2020} on the corresponding Abelian effects.
+In particular, the conductivities of these phenomena are expressed through the topological invariants that are robust to smooth modifications of the systems.
+Thus in the present paper we extend the calculation of conductivities of the CSE and QHE to the non - Abelian systems using the developed machinery of covariant Wigner - Weyl calculus.
+We considered several examples of particular models, in which the discussed effects are present.
+Within these models we calculated the corresponding conductivities, which illustrate our general findings. }

-Here $\psi$ is the fermion field, $D = \partial - i A - i B$ is the covariant derivative that includes both the external gauge field $A$ and the extra background gauge field $B$ with the field strength $G_{\mu\nu}$.
-The derivative $D$ in (\ref{finL1}) acts only on $\psi$ and not on $\mathfrak{U}$.
-(We are concerned with the response of currents to the field strength $F_{\mu\nu}$ of $A$.) $n_\mu$ is a constant timelike vector of unit length.
-The four-vector ${\mathfrak U}(x)$ represents the macroscopic four-velocity of the system.
-Wick rotation brings the system with Lagrangian (\ref{finL1}) to the Euclidean version, to which the methods developed in the present paper may be applied.
-A more complicated system is the one with the dynamical field $B$.
-It might have a Lagrangian of the form

-Integration over the field $B$ will give rise to a non-local and non-homogeneous theory for the field $\psi$.
-Truncation of its effective action gives rise to a form that contains only the terms squared in $\psi$.
-This is an approximation to the resulting theory.
-Its partition function after Wick rotation will have the form of (\ref{pf}).
-Here the Dirac operator $\hat{Q}$ already has a complicated non-local form and it contains the inhomogeneity caused by the presence of macroscopic four-velocity $\mathfrak{U}$.